intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 The meeting itself was organized as an on-line meeting, complemented by email discussions and the position papers submitted by the participants.

+All in all, 75 people participated in at least one session in the workshop.
+Participation was by invitation only, based on the position paper submissions.
+However, the program committee decided that due to interest and differing areas of expertise, all co-authors were to be invited, and many did.
+The program committee also invited a handful of additional participants, where they were seen as providing valuable input.
+Similarly, as is traditional in IAB workshops, the program committee members, and members of the IAB and IESG were offered an opportunity to participate even in cases where they did not submit a position paper.

 # Workshop Topics and Discussion {#discussions}